 In this Course, and its component Units, there will be an emphasis on skills development and the application of those skills.
 Pupils are required to pass all 3 units and the final Added Value Test in order to achieve a course award.

 The general aim of this Unit is to develop learners’ numerical and information handling skills to solve straightforward, real-life problems involving number, money, time and measurement.
-As learners tackle real-life problems, they will decide what numeracy skills to use and how to apply these skills to an appropriate level of accuracy.
 Learners will also interpret graphical data and use their knowledge and understanding of probability to identify solutions to straightforward real-life problems involving money, time and measurement.
-Learners will use their solutions to make and explain decisions.

 Applications of Mathematics: Managing Finance and Statistics